ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 *16:20-18:00* **Reception at the UPM Telecommunications Engineering School**

-After the last session, we will have a small get-together at the conference site.
+After the last session, we will have a small reception at the conference site.

-The evening is free to mingle and explore the city.
+In the evening, you are free to mingle and explore the city.

 <hr/>